Who are the members of the Inquiry Panel?

 Why were they chosen?

-Sir Peter is a former judge, suitably qualified and experienced to lead this independent Inquiry.
-He and the other Panel members bring a wealth of knowledge and experience to the Inquiry.
+Sir Peter is a former Court of Appeal judge, suitably qualified and experienced to lead this independent Inquiry.
+He and the other Panel members brought a wealth of knowledge and experience to the Inquiry.
 Further information about the Panel members can be found here.

 Who is the Detainee Inquiry Secretary?